heliosfa/IPv6LabExperience/README.md

 If you are using Windows for this lab, we need to set up a WSL environment that makes use of [mirrored mode networking](https://learn.microsoft.com/en-us/windows/wsl/networking#mirrored-mode-networking).
 This needs Windows 11 22H2 or newer.
 To do this:

- ❇️ 	Download .wslconfig and copy it to `%USERPROFILE%`.
+ ❇️ 	Download [.wslconfig](http://comp1323.m0nsa.com/.wslconfig) and copy it to `%USERPROFILE%`.
 If using file browser this is you home folder.

-**NOTE:** When you download this file, make sure its name includes dot like ".wslconfig" and not "wslconfig"
+**NOTE:** When you download this file, make sure its name includes dot like ".wslconfig" and not just "wslconfig"

 This config file enables mirrored mode networking for all WSL2 guests and places the Linux environment directly on the same network as the host. `%USERPROFILE%` is an alias for the root of your user profile directory (usually C:\Users\<username>).
 Enter `%USERPROFILE%` in the Windows Explorer address bar to be taken there.